Search archived articles, review expert clinical advice, and access helpful professional links and information.

 Topic: Neurogenics, TBI

-Dr. Ciccia is an Associate Professor in the Department of Psychological Sciences, Communication Sciences Program at Case Western Reserve University.
-Her research focuses on exploring the barriers to pediatric rehabilitation for children especially for high-risk, low-income groups, with a special focus on pediatric TBI.
-Dr. Ciccia is the Co-Chair for the Pediatric Rehabilitation Networking Group of ACRM and an Editor-In-Chief for Perspectives of ASHA.
+Angela Ciccia is an Associate Professor in the Department of Psychological Sciences, Communication Sciences Program at Case Western Reserve University.
+Her research focuses on exploring the barriers to pediatric rehabilitation for children, especially for high-risk, low-income groups, with a special focus on pediatric TBI.
+She has federal and state funding to examine educational, social, and health effects of pediatric TBI with a special focus on the return-to-school and long-term management periods.

 Topic: Fluency Disorders

 Craig Coleman, MA, CCC-SLP, BCS-F, ASHA-F is the Department Chairperson of Communication Sciences and Disorders at Edinboro University and a Board-Certified Specialist in Fluency Disorders.
 He currently serves as the Vice President for Planning of the American Speech-Language-Hearing Association.
 Craig was a previous Coordinator of ASHA Special Interest Group 4: Fluency and Fluency Disorders.
 Craig collaborated on the child versions of the Overall Assessment of the Child's Experience of Stuttering (OASES), which assesses the affective and cognitive components of stuttering.

 Topic: Childhood Apraxia of Speech